Calibration in Deep Learning: A Survey of the State-of-the-Art: Calibration Methods

 \textit{Temperature scaling (TS)} is a single-parameter extension of Platt scaling~\cite{platt1999probabilistic} and the most recent addition to the offering of post-hoc methods.
 It uses a temperature parameter $\tau$ to calibrate the softmax probability:

-where $\tau>0$ for all classes is used as a scaling factor to soften model predicted probability, it controls the model's confidence by adjusting the sharpness of distribution so that the model prediction is not too certain (overconfident) or too uncertain (underconfident).
+where $g_i$ is the logit and $\tau>0$ for all classes is used as a scaling factor to soften model predicted probability, it controls the model's confidence by adjusting the sharpness of distribution so that the model prediction is not too certain (overconfident) or too uncertain (underconfident).
 The optimal temperature value is obtained by minimizing negative log likelihood loss (NLL) on the validation dataset.:

 TS simplifies matrix (vector) scaling~\cite{guo2017calibration} where class-wise $\tau$ is considered as a single parameter, and offers good calibration while maintaining minimum computational complexity~\cite{guo2017calibration,minderer2021revisiting}.